percona/k8sps-docs/docs/backups.md

     has a Secrets object with the same user passwords as in the original cluster.
     More details about secrets can be found in [System Users](users.md#users-system-users).

+The example of the restore configuration file is [deploy/backup/restore.yaml](https://github.com/percona/percona-server-mysql-operator/blob/main/deploy/restore.yaml).
+The options that can be used in it are described in the [restore options reference](operator.md#perconaservermysqlrestore-custom-resource-options).

 Following things are needed to restore a previously saved backup:

 * Make sure that the cluster is running.